 The bannock also called fried bread, is a flatbread pastry traditionally made from flour, water, salt, sugar, and lard.
 It usually undergoes regular frying or deep frying and is served with various toppings: honey, jam, powdered sugar, or meat.

 The history of bannock began with the native Canadians, who then used to bake it in a stone oven or roast it over the fire.
 Its consumption is influenced by the European settlers in Canada.
-When the indigenous Canadians were transferred to reserves, they were banned from activities such as hunting and fishing, and were instead were forced to subsist on supplies provided to them by the government.
-They were forced to start making banuks from the basic (and less healthy) ingredients that they were provided with.
+When the indigenous Canadians were transferred to reserves, they were banned from activities such as hunting and fishing and were instead were forced to subsist on supplies provided to them by the government.
+They were forced to start making banks from the basic (and less healthy) ingredients that they were provided with.
 As a result, the bannock turned from food consumed during an activity like hunting or roaming, into food of survival importance.

 In light of this history, Native Americans today have a complex relationship with Banuk.
 While some refer to it as traditional and comforting food, others see it as a reminder of colonialism and its devastating consequences.

 Technically, Caesar is not a dish but a drink – one of the most popular cocktails in Montreal.
 But in practice, many places serve it with toppings that make it a complete meal.
-The Caesar contains vodka, clamato (tomato juice and oysters), hot pepper sauce (known as hot sauce), and worcestershire sauce.
+The Caesar contains vodka, clamato (tomato juice and oysters), hot pepper sauce (known as hot sauce), and Worcestershire sauce.
 It is served in a large glass that its tip is coated in salt and is usually garnished with lime and a stalk of celery.
 Many people go beyond the usual toppings and add to the Caesar skewers of mini burgers, shrimp, bacon, pickles, Belgian waffles, Mac & Cheese, Spring Rolls, and more.

 Today the cocktail is consumed mostly in Montreal and Canada as a whole, but it was probably invented in the United States.
 There are quite a few people who claim to have invented it or an earlier version of it, among them are the people of the American sauce and juice company Mott, who invented the clamato.